chnn/tube/README.md

 ### Quickstart

-Define your application state and wrap your render tree with a `Tube` provider:
+Define your application state and wrap your render tree with a `TubeProvider`:

 ```tsx
 // src/index.tsx